Walter Young (American football)

-Walter Lee Young, Jr. (born December 7, 1979) is an American football wide receiver who played for both the Carolina Panthers and the Pittsburgh Steelers.
-He was originally a seventh-round pick (226th overall) in the 2003 NFL Draft out of the University of Illinois by the Panthers.
+Walter Lee Young Jr. (born December 7, 1979) is an American former professional football wide receiver who played for the Carolina Panthers and Pittsburgh Steelers of the National Football League (NFL).
+He was selected by the Panthers in the seventh-round pick of the 2003 NFL draft.
+He played college football at the University of Illinois.

+Early life

 Born in Chicago Heights, Illinois, USA, Young attended Rich East High School in Park Forest, Illinois, where he earned all-state honors as a quarterback.

+College career

+Football

 Originally a quarterback, Young switched to wide receiver as a redshirt sophomore at the University of Illinois in 2000.
 Starting seven games that year, Young finished the season with 27 receptions for 403 yards.
 As a junior, Young started 11 games and finished second on the team with 50 catches for 890 yards and eight touchdowns, while averaging a team-leading 17.8 yards per catch.
 In his senior year of 2002, Young started 12 games and again ranked second on the team with 56 catches for 822 yards and six touchdowns.
 Young finished his college career ranking third on the Illini all-time list with 2,382 receiving yards and 15 touchdown receptions, and fifth with 147 receptions.

+Basketball

 As a college player at Illinois, Young also played on the Fighting Illini basketball team.
 As a junior (2001–02), Young played in two games for the basketball team, managing to score two points in a game against Wisconsin.
 Young became the first Fighting Illini athlete since 1973 to appear in games for both the football and basketball teams in the same season.

+Professional career

+Carolina Panthers

+Young was chosen in the seventh round of the 2003 NFL draft by the Carolina Panthers.
+He played in seven games in 2003 and was targeted five times but did not record a catch.
+He also made two solo tackles.
+Young was placed on injured reserve on December 20, 2003.
+He was waived by the Panthers on August 31, 2004.